Benefits Of Doing Havan

-Havan, Yagya or Homa is referred to a fire ritual, where we provide herbal sacrifices to the holy fire.
-Havan ritual is an important part of many Hindu ceremonies and its variation are continued in Buddhism and Jainism as well.
+Havan, Yagya, or Homa is referred to as a fire ritual, where we provide herbal sacrifices to the holy fire.
+Havan ritual is an important part of many Hindu ceremonies and its variation is continued in Buddhism and Jainism as well.

 The Sanskrit word homa (होम) is from the root hu, which refers to “pouring into the fire, offer, sacrifice” and the word yajna (Sanskrit: यज्ञ; yajña) means to worship and appears in Vedic text.

 According to Hinduism, every matter is made up of five elements which are Earth (bhumi), Water (jala), Fire (agni), Air (Vayu) and Space (aakash).
 In Havan, we use the thermal energy of fire and the sound energy of the mantras for therapeutic application which purifies the air and brings harmony to the environment.

 The fire destroys the offering and has a purifying effect on the devotee and the environment.
 The chanting of mantras and offering to fire create a revitalizing and rejuvenating effect for both the body and mind.